|

 The following Scripture passages are offered to aid beginning fellowships.
 The readings and commentary for this week are more in line with what has become usual; for the following will most likely be familiar observations.
 The concept behind this Sabbath’s selection is entering into God’s rest.
-Clickable hymns on this page require RealPlayer to be installed on your computer.
-The download is free.
-Possible songs include the following hymns: Weekly

 For the Sabbath of February 2, 2008

-person conducting the service should read or assign to be read Exodus chapter 33;
+The person conducting the service should read or assign to be read Exodus chapter 33; followed by Psalms chapter 95; and by Numbers chapter 20, verses 2 through 13, and verses 22 through 29.

-that great of a sin (Num 20:24).
 Death reigned over all of humankind from Adam to

 Moses (Rom 5:14), but when death reigned, sin was not counted against human